User Profile

 Supposedly it was very popular in Russia as well, before the 1918 revolution.
 It figures, you'll find preciously little about how to construct a socialist state in Marx.
 Bellamy, however, sketches a very clear design of a centralized, planned economy much like the Bolshewiks tried to construct.

 This is a novel about Bellamy's dream society, and the plot is minimal.
-"Show, don't tell" was not one of the writer's guidelines, and most of the …
+"Show, don't tell" was not one of the writer's guidelines, and …

 Deepak Chopra, Marshall B. Rosenberg: Non-Violent Communication (Paperback)